-At home too , we must keep our economy fully employed and fully productive to support a rising standard of living as well as adequate programs of defense and foreign policy.
-We cannot advertise our economic system by displaying unwillingness to make it serve our needs.
+At home, too, we must keep our economy fully employed and fully productive to support a rising standard of living as well as adequate programs of defense and foreign policy.
+We cannot advertise our economic system by displaying unwillingness to make it serve our needs

 This is no time for us to falter in our own efforts.

-with unwavering zeal, the Communists have preached their gospel and built their power until they are within sight of their goal of making the coming century the century of Communism.
+With unwavering zeal, the Communists have preached their gospel and built their power until they are within sight of their goal of making the coming century the century of Communism.

 Yet we still have the overwhelming predominance in industrial and economic power.
-If we use our power with anything like equal dedication and purpose, we can make this coming century-first for the people of the underdeveloped areas of the world, ultimately even for the peoples behind the Iron Curtain, the century of political-as well as economic-democracy.
+If we use our power with anything like equal dedication and purpose, we can make this coming century -- first for the people of the underdeveloped areas of the world, ultimately even for the peoples behind the Iron Curtain -- the century of political - as well as economic - democracy.

 In so doing, we would be fulfilling the highest destiny of our country, as Thomas Jefferson saw it 132 years ago, in the closing months of his life.
+He wrote:

-He wrote: "All eyes are opened, or are opening, to the rights of man.
-The general spread of the light of science has already laid open to every view the palpable truth that the mass of mankind has not been born with saddles on their backs, nor a favored few, booted and spurred, ready to ride them. . . . " bold and generous action, if we are to make the revolution of rising expectations through which the majority of mankind is the Kreelin's. passing our revolution, not in 1776 came almost a century and a half before the October revolution of 1917.
-That is a very long head start - and history will not readily absolve us if we fritter it away through apathy and fatigue.
-Let us, instead, move forward with full confidence and vigor into the great adventure of this century - the banishment of poverty and inequality from the face of the earth and from all the languages of man.
-4/16/58 recess the a layouted law books and entrees years This is observed as the second state to a section as each of the control of the second state of the second very long head other, and risking will not right, head to determ of the avery through spacing and landspoor to be use it aver no it is aver the state of the stat 82/3.6/38 Minnesota Historical Society Copyright in this digital version belongs to the Minnesota Historical Society and its content may not be copied without the copyright holder's express written permission.
+"All eyes are opened, or are opening, to the rights of man.

+The general spread of the light of science has already laid open to every view the palpable truth that the mass of mankind has not been born with saddles on their backs, nor a favored few, booted and spurred, ready to ride them..."

+This is the vision we must cherish, and realize through bold and generous action, if we are to make the "revolution of rising expectations" through which the majority of mankind is passing our revolution, not the Kremlin's.

+1776 came almost a century and a half before the October revolution of 1917.
+That is very long head start -- and history will not readily absolve us if we fritter it away through apathy and fatigue.
+Let us, instead, move forward with full confidence and vigor into the great adventure of this century -- the banishment of poverty and inequality from the face of the earth and from all the languages of man.

+Minnesota Historical Society

+Copyright in this digital version belongs to the Minnesota Historical Society and its content may not be copied without the copyright holder's express written permission.
 Users may print, download, link to, or email content, however, for individual use.

 To request permission for commercial or educational use, please contact the Minnesota Historical Society.